Kanchenjunga Circuit Trek is one of the most famous treks in Nepal. Every year thousands of trekkers hike to Kanchenjunga Circuit Trek.

 The region covers some restricted villages like Lelep village, Papung village, etc. which charges different fees per person.
 The basic charges range from 10 USD to 50 USD per week.
 It also depends on the time of year of your visit.

 The permit for Kanchenjunga Conservation Area will be around NRs.
 2000 (20 USD) issued by Nepal Tourism Board in Kathmandu.

 Cultures and lifestyle in Kanchenjuna Trek

-This region hosts diversity of cultures which will be an amazing experience along the journey.
-This tea-house trek will provide you with glimpses of variety of ethnic groups as well as their cuisines as the altitude escalates.
-You can enjoy and learn their cultures, foods, and languages during home stays at the end of the day.
+This region hosts a diversity of cultures.
+To explore this diversity is an amazing experience along the journey.
+This tea-house trek will provide you with glimpses of a variety of ethnic groups.
+Also, their cuisines as the altitude escalate.
+You can enjoy and learn about their cultures, foods, and languages during home stays at the end of the day.

-You will meet traditional Brahmins and Chettris in the lower trails while beginning the journey.
+You will meet traditional Brahmins and Chhetris in the lower trails while beginning the journey.
 They speak English and Nepali is their main language.

-It also has a dense population of Limbu and Sherpa community referred as Mongolian race towards the higher altitude usually known for their mountaineering skills.
-They speak different language than national language, Nepali.
+It also has a dense population of Limbu and Sherpa community.
+They speak a different language than national language, Nepali.
 But, they are familiar with English because of high tourist attraction to the region.